o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-creating.md

   game editors and clients. '
 title: Communicating to Clients from a Cloud Gem
 ---
-# Communicating to Clients from a Cloud Gem<a name="cloud-canvas-cloud-gem-web-communicator-creating"></a>
+# Communicating to Clients from a Cloud Gem {#cloud-canvas-cloud-gem-web-communicator-creating}

 To send messages to the Web Communicator service, your cloud gem can use the default channel that the Web Communicator cloud gem provides or a channel that you define\.
 Web Communicator can validate the message type and pass the message to AWS IoT for distribution to one or more clients\.